What is the purpose of Project XIII?

 How secure is Project XIII?

 Project XIII uses AES keys for data encryption.
 Project XIII does not know what you are moving around.
-We can only see the meta data and not the actual
+It can only see the meta data and not the actual

 taking pictures of, etc. You are ultimately responsible for your own data, and any device it is stored on.
 If you leave a phone somewhere or someone steals

 your computer they have access to the data left on it.
-We really can not do anything about that.
 Please be careful with your devices, and remember that

 you are in possession of data other users have shared with you.
 FAQ